TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 ## General information

 NeoFox requires two input files: a candidate file with neoantigen or neoepitope candidates and a file with patient data.
-The values between columns in both input files must be tab-separated.
+Both the input files must be tab-separated.
 The file with neoantigen candidates can be provided either in tabular format or in JSON format and this file may contain additional user-specific input that will be kept during the annotation process.
 The patient file requires a tabular format.

 Alternatively, NeoFox may annotate a set of neoepitope candidates for which it will require a file with neoepitope